FrenchMajesty/code-sushi/README.md

 ## 📦 Installation

-You just need to have Python `3.12` or higher installed.
+You just need to have Python `3.12` or higher.
-Using pip:
 ```sh
 pip install code-sushi
 ```